Galveston District Court and County Court Plan

 Galveston County Jail - If a defendant is in jail on criminal charges pending in Galveston County, the Judge of the District Court or County Court at Law shall appoint an attorney; or, if applicable, the Misdemeanor Mental Health Public Defender’s Office; not later than the end of the first working day after the Court receives the request for appointed counsel.

-Out-of-County Jail If an indigent defendant is arrested in another county based on a Galveston County warrant, a Galveston District Court Judge or County Court at Law Judge shall , upon receipt of the request for counsel, make a determination of indigence and, if the defendant is found to indigent, appoint counsel within one working day after the request is received.
+Out-of-County Jail - If an indigent defendant is arrested in another county based on a Galveston County warrant, a Galveston District Court Judge or County Court at Law Judge shall, upon receipt of the request for counsel, make a determination of indigency and, if the defendant is found to be indigent, appoint counsel within one working day after the request is received.

 B. Released on Bond

-If a defendant is not in custody, a District Court Judge or County Court at Law Judge must appoint counsel or, if applicable, the Misdemeanor Mental Health Public Defender’s Office at the eligible defendant’s first court appearance or when adversarial judicial proceedings are initiated, whichever comes first.
-If a defendant wishes to request counsel prior to the initial appearance, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission’s website at http://tide.tamu.edu/public.net, the County of Galveston website at http://www.galvestoncountytx.gov/ja/Pages/Indigent-Defense {Form #GC-13} or from the District or County Clerks of Galveston County.
-The defendant may submit these forms to the Office of Justice Administration at 600 – 59th Street, Galveston, Texas 77551.
+If a defendant is not in custody, a District Court Judge or County Court at Law Judge must appoint counsel or, if applicable, the Misdemeanor Mental Health Public Defender’s Office at the eligible defendant's first court appearance or when adversarial judicial proceedings are initiated, whichever comes first.
+If a defendant wishes to request counsel prior to the initial appearance, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission's website at http://tide.tamu,edu/public.net, the County of Galveston website: at https://www.galvestoncountytx.gov/our-county/district-court-administration-office/indigent-defense {Form GC-15} or from the District or County Clerks of Galveston County.
+The defendant may submit these forms to the Office of District Court Administration at 600 - 59th Street, Galveston, Texas 77551.

 The court may not direct or encourage the defendant to communicate with the attorneys representing the State until the court advises the defendant of the right to counsel and the procedure for requesting appointed counsel and the defendant has been given a reasonable opportunity to request appointed counsel.